weecology/BirdDetector/README.md

 ## Data

 This repo largely deals with projects from the Weecology Lab at the University of Florida.
 In most cases the data can be made available, but given its large size (>1TB), it is not hosted publically.
-For Weecology lab users

 ## Everglades Model

 The everglades data was annotated on Zooniverse and parsed using the utilities in the EvergladesWadingBird [Zooniverse repo](https://github.com/weecology/EvergladesWadingBird/blob/master/Zooniverse/aggregate.py).
 This repo starts after the data have been downloaded and split into training/test.
 The everglades.py script creates a [comet experiment](https://www.comet.ml/bw4sz/everglades).

+### Species model

 ## Leave-one-out Generalizåtion